Contributing Gear Writer

 For beginners, follow the rules in our guide to the best beginner foil gear, or use the rough guide of foil area (in square cm) equal to your weight in pounds with an extra zero at the end, board volume (in liters) that matches your weight in kilograms plus about 20-40, and a wing a little larger than the average wing size in your area, probably in the 5-6 square meter range.

-Once you know these measurements, you can start browsing the package deals in this article, and rule out any that do not offer the sizes you need.
+Once you know these measurements, you can start browsing the package deals in this article and rule out any that do not offer the sizes you need.
 Keep an open mind if sizes seem like they may be close enough, and don’t hesitate to ask the shop what they recommend.
-Be cautious about going too small in any of the gear though, that can lead to a frustrating setup and really hamper your skill development.
+Be cautious about going too small in any of the gear, which can lead to a frustrating setup and really hamper your skill development.

 Other Gear You Might Need

 While technically a wing, foil board, and foil are all you need to get started in wing foiling, a few other odds and ends that range from “essential” to “nice to have” can certainly improve the experience.
-We dive into these products in a bit more detail in our Beginner Wing Foiling Guide, but the three more “essential” accessories are a helmet, a PFD/impact vest, and a leash for your board (you may need a wing leash too, depending on if your wing comes with one or not).
+We dive into these products in a bit more detail in our Beginner Wing Foiling Guide, but the three more “essential” accessories are a helmet, a PFD/impact vest, and a leash for your board (you may need to purchase a wing leash as well if your wing doesn’t come with one).
 And if you’re learning to wing foil in less-than-tropical waters, a wetsuit or springsuit will be essential.

 What to Know About Closeout Gear